FadiTouza/ML_Trading_Bot/README.md

 4. **Examples**:
    - **Basic Trading**: The bot executes trades based on the model's predictions.
    - **Advanced Configuration**: Customize the trading strategy and risk management settings.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the ML Trading Bot, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## Coming Features
 1. Find better news sources for the model through webscraping or other backtesting tools